-- A stove mitt for removing the ash pan, adjusting the primary air controls, adjusting the air wash control, and operating the door handle.
-Fig.5 shows how the stove mitt is used. - A flue blanking plug to blank the top flue outlet if the rear flue outlet is to be used.
+- A Stove Mitt For removing the ash pan, adjusting the primary air controls, adjusting the air wash control and operating the door handle. - A Riddling Tool For operating the riddling grate and lifting the ash pan in and out. - A Flue Blanking Plug To blank the top flue outlet if the rear outlet is to be used.